lg1000ice/ln3ecode/README.md

 # ln3ecode
-It's a repository created by a C++ beginner. inside there're some simple games and strange code written by me. the programmes are not well-made so welcome for advices.
+It's a repository created by a C++ beginner.
+Inside there're some simple games and strange code written by me.
+The programmes are not well-made so welcome for advices.